cglanzer/syria-food-prices/src/models/README.md

 > source("loess_arma_model.R")

 Now, you have access to the function forecast_arma_loess(), which can be used to make custom predictions using this model.
-Please open the file and read the comments on top on how to use this function (parameters etc.).
+Please open the file and read the comments on top on how to use this function.
 If you forecast several time series, press ENTER to shift between the plots.